 I would recommend only doing this in down times, such as when you are watching TV.

 10. Start a Blog

 A couple of years down the road, when you are much more experienced, your blog will likely help and motivate others.
 Who knows?
-It might even be thousands of other people in which case you can monetize if you’d like.
+It might even be thousands of other people, in which case you can monetize it if you’d like.

 Why not monetize your math, history, or English skills?
 If you live in a culturally diverse area, this can include teaching non-English speakers how to speak English.